 What else you should know about over-ear headphones

 What is isolation?

-If you frequent enough audio sites you’ll see people talking about something called isolation.
-If you want to know exactly how this affects your music, you can read all about it here.
-But if you’re short on time, we’ll break it down here.
 Isolation refers to the ability of your headphones to block outside noise from reaching your ears.
 This might sound like active noise cancellation, but it isn’t.
-Active noise canceling uses microphones to pick up the sounds that are going on around you and then produces the inverse sound wave in order to cancel it out.
-In physics, it’s called destructive interference and you can learn more about that here, but that isn’t what isolation is.
+Active noise canceling uses microphones to pick up the sounds that are going on around you and then uses clever processing to cancel it out.
+In physics, it’s called destructive interference and you can learn more about that in our article on how noise cancelling works, but that isn’t what isolation is.

-Isolation doesn’t use microphones to block outside noise, instead, it does so by simply being a physical barrier between your ears and the outside noises.
-Every time you stuff your fingers in your ears, you’re isolating your hearing.
-You can still hear certain loud noises going on around you, but for the most part, sounds are blocked out.
-A good pair of headphones can do something similar.
+Isolation is simply having a physical barrier between your ears and the outside noises.
+Every time you stuff your fingers in your ears, you’re isolating yourself.
+You might hear certain loud noises going on around you, but for the most part, sounds are blocked out.
+A good pair of over-ear headphones can do something similar.
 They’ll cover your ears and block noises that would otherwise interfere with the music you’re listening to.

 We want you to be happy with your purchase—none of our writers see a dime from partnership deals or referral purchases—and nobody here is allowed to benefit from steering you towards one product or another.
 While this site does make money from referrals, the individual writers are paid based on their work, regardless of whether or not people clicked that “buy” icon.
 They will never even know if anyone did, though the site going under might be a good hint.

 Frequently asked questions about over-ear headphones